-We have ongoing dialogues with stakeholders as a source of early warning signals and to better understand concerns that might exist.
-This enables us to learn which matters are most important to our stakeholders and how we can best align with their interests.
+We have ongoing dialogues with stakeholders, including NGOs, as a source of early warning signals and to better understand concerns that might exist.
+This enables us to learn which matters are most important to our stakeholders and how we can best align their interests with our business.
 Throughout the year we organise stakeholder meetings at various levels.